This post contains affiliate links, to find out more information, please read my affiliate disclosure

 Tipping the scales at just 14.9kg, makes the Vado SL an easy bike to get along with.
 When you bear in mind the impressive 320Wh internal battery and the 1.96kg motor, you have the perfect combination of e-assist combined with a potential range of up to 80 miles.

-For those of you already familiar with Ribble’s excellent range of e-bikes, the CGR AL e is basically a flat handlebar version of their best-selling electric gravel bike.
-The CGR AL e uses the excellent SRAM Apex 1 x 11 drivetrain and has high volume WTB gravel tyres and a frame geometry designed to handle the rough and tumble of riding unpaved surfaces.
-Not only is this an incredibly versatile electric bike, but it tips the scales at just 13.5kg.
+For those of you already familiar with Ribble’s excellent range of e-bikes, the new CGR AL e Step-Through is basically an easy-entry frame version of their best-selling electric gravel bike.
+The CGR AL e Step-Through is available with Shimano Tiagra (Sport version) or Shimano 105 (Enthusiast version) and comes fitted with high volume Schwalbe G-One gravel tyres and a practical low-step frame geometry that can also handle the rough and tumble of riding unpaved surfaces.
+Not only is this an incredibly versatile electric bike, but it tips the scales at just 14.1kg.
 Making it lighter than quite a few regular hybrid bikes.

-The Ribble is powered by the proven Mahle X35 ebikemotion system, as used in the Orbea Gain.
+The Ribble is powered by the latest version of the Mahle X35 ebikemotion system, as used in the Orbea Gain.
 This drive system is not only very lightweight, but has proven to be generally very reliable over time.
 The 250Wh battery will give an assisted range in the region of 50 miles, or more if you only use the assist occasionally.

-The Ribble CGR AL e gravel bike heritage is unmistakable, this flat handlebar version is identical to its drop bar counterpart apart from the bars.
-It’s a very capable all-terrain bike, and is perfect for the daily commute or exploring trails on the weekend.
-It’s also one of the lightest bikes in this selection at only 13.5kg.
-One of my favourites here.
+The Ribble CGR AL e gravel bike heritage is unmistakable, this step-through version is a game-changer and will open up the world of gravel riding to a lot of people who may have previously been put off by the standover height of the original version.
+The basic frame geometry is the same as its regular counterpart apart from the sloping top tube.
+It’s a very capable all-terrain bike, and would be perfect for the daily commute or exploring trails on the weekend.

 4. Boardman HYB 8.9e